-SES uses fund SFDR designations received from third party data sources in order to determine the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation.
-SES also uses the minimum sustainable investment commitments made by the managers of the underlying funds in the strategy to determine the proportion of the portfolio weight in sustainable investments.
-We calculate the strategy's sustainable investments holdings using values reported by the underlying fund managers in the European ESG Template (EET), a data source that we access via a third-party data provider.
+The Strategy uses fund SFDR designations received from third party data sources in order to determine the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation.
+The Strategy also uses the minimum sustainable investment commitments made by the managers of the underlying funds in the Strategy to determine the proportion of the investments in sustainable investments.
+We calculate the Strategy's sustainable investments holdings using values reported by the underlying fund managers in the European ESG Template (EET), a data source that we access via a third-party data provider.